 A few animals that had been kept on the land up until then, were donated to the "zoo" by Sir Percy Fitzpatrick.

 The park was later named the Hermann Eckstein Park.

 A number of elevated walkways allow you to look at animals beyond moats, in their natural environment

 HOW TO GET THERE :

 The Johannesburg Zoo is bounded by Jan Smuts Avenue to the west (Parkview), Upper Park Drive to the east and south (Forest Town), and Erlswold Way to the east and north (Saxonwold).

 This is one of a number of walk through aviaries, giving you a close up look at a number of bird species

-Both on the corner of Lower Park Drive
+The Jan Smuts Avenue Entrance and the parking are both on the corner of Lower Park Drive